 When considering writing style, it is also important to note that Arguilla left “How My Brother Leon Brought Home a Wife” open-ended.
 In the final scene, the reader is only left with Baldos thoughts of Maria as he gives water to Labang.
 The reader never finds out what happens after Maria and Leon enter the house, or if Leons father ever decides to come downstairs.
 This

-In "How My Brother Leon Brought Home a Wife," Arguilla skillfully employs evocative language to engage the reader’s senses and immerse them in the story.
-Through vivid descriptions of colors, shapes, and textures, he allows the reader to imagine and experience the narrative as if they were present in the scene themselves.
-This attention to detail not only enhances the reader’s understanding of the story but also creates a more immersive and engaging reading experience.
+Arguilla’s use of evocative language in "How My Brother Leon Brought Home a Wife" serves to engage the reader’s senses and immerse them in the story.
+Through vivid descriptions, the reader is able to imagine and experience the colors, shapes, and textures that the characters encounter.
+This attention to detail not only adds depth to the narrative but also allows the reader to connect with the story on a more visceral level.